stactools-packages/worldclim/README.md

 4. Rewrite this README to provide information about how to use your package.
 5. Update the LICENSE with your company's information (or whomever holds the copyright).
 6. Run `sphinx-quickstart` in the `docs` directory to create the documentation template.

+Description:
+"This is WorldClim version 2.1 climate data for 1970-2000.
+This version was released in January 2020.
+There are monthly climate data for minimum, mean, and maximum temperature, precipitation, solar radiation, wind speed, water vapor pressure, and for total precipitation.
+There are also 19 “bioclimatic” variables.
+The data is available at the four spatial resolutions, between 30 seconds (~1 km2) to 10 minutes (~340 km2).
+Each download is a “zip” file containing 12 GeoTiff (.tif) files, one for each month of the year (January is 1; December is 12)."

+How to use this package: